Bedework/bw-caldav/README.md

 resources.
 Provides a CalDAV server for [Bedework](https://www.apereo.org/projects/bedework).

-A functioning CalDAV server can be built by fully implementing the abstract org.bedework.caldav.server.sysinterface.SysIntf class.

 Supports most of the CalDAV and related RFCs:

 * RFC4791 - CalDAV access